Anorexia: Signs and symptoms

 Anorexia nervosa is an eating disorder characterized by attempts to lose weight by way of starvation.
 A person with anorexia nervosa may exhibit a number of signs and symptoms, the type and severity of which may vary and be present but not readily apparent.
-Although anorexia is often recognized by the physical signs, it is a mental disorder that can occur at any body weight.
+Although anorexia is often recognized by the physical signs, it is a mental disorder that can occur at any body weight: in the case where BMI remains at a healthy amount in adults, atypical anorexia nervosa is diagnosed.

-Anorexia nervosa, and the associated malnutrition that results from self-imposed starvation, can cause complications in every major organ system in the body.
-Malnutrition can cause changes in the brain due to a lack of essential nutrients in the body.
+Anorexia nervosa, and the associated malnutrition that results from the self-imposed starvation, causes complications in every major organ system in the body.
+It can cause permanent changes in the brain due to a lack of essential nutrients in the body.
 Hypokalemia, a drop in the level of potassium in the blood, is a sign of anorexia nervosa.
 A significant drop in potassium can cause abnormal heart rhythms, constipation, fatigue, muscle damage, and paralysis.

 Signs and symptoms may be classified in various categories including: physical, cognitive, affective, behavioral and perceptual: